NoharEddala/Electronic_Load_FuelCell/README.md

 - **Hardware:** Multi-layer PCB designed in *Altium 365*, ensuring EMC compliance and signal integrity
 - **Firmware:** Written in *C/C++* for the ESP32, handling sensor input and digital load control
 - **Communication:** I²C / SPI interfaces for peripheral integration
-- **Measurement:** Voltage, current, and temperature monitoring for fuel cell safety
+- **Measurement:** Voltage, current, Power and temperature monitoring of fuel cell

 ![System Diagram](Images/fuelcell_setup.jpg)
 *(Example: Replace with your own photo or diagram)*